isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Here, `vector` and `string`s constructors might not be able to allocate sufficient memory for their elements, `vector`s constructor might not be able copy the `Thing`s in its initializer list, and `File_handle` might not be able to open the required file.
+Here, `vector` and `string`s constructors might not be able to allocate sufficient memory for their elements, `vector`s constructor might not be able to copy the `Thing`s in its initializer list, and `File_handle` might not be able to open the required file.
 In each case, they throw an exception for `use()`'s caller to handle.
 If `use()` could handle the failure to construct `bar` it can take control using `try`/`catch`.
 In either case, `Foo`'s constructor correctly destroys constructed members before passing control to whatever tried to create a `Foo`.